saas786/obsidian-notes-1/HECO/Wastewater Management.md

 -	Bottom Line -- IT IS A PART OF DOING BUSINESS

 ## Plant Waste Management at HECO:
+-	Treated in the Waste Water Treatment Facility (WWTF)
 -	HECO was required to classify all its waste streams in order to obtain a permit
 	-	The Code of Federal Regulations
 -	Requirements of Permit